Thursday, August 29, 2024

 As finite beings, we can never fully plumb the depths of His being or His heart.
 We will spend all eternity increasingly discovering more about God and His infinite beauty and love.
 We will never be bored but increasingly enthralled the more we see and know Him.

-²As bearers of God image, we were originally designed to be in perfect union with our Creator.
+²As bearers of God's image, we were originally designed to be in perfect union with our Creator.
+Through this union, everything else is meant to flow.
 When we rebelled and turned away to be our own god, we cut ourselves off from our infinite Creator, the only Source of life, love, and all things.
 We no longer partook of God, the endless fountain of love.
 Without Him, we are empty and left longing for love.
-It is this longing that creates all our problems when we go to anything and everything other than God - the Source - to fill that longing.
+It is this longing that creates all our problems because we go to anything and everything other than God - the true Source of all things - to fill that longing.

 ³Unlike us, God is an endless source of love and does not need to get anything from us in order to give.
-He is perpetual giving because he is perpetual receiving among the persons of the Trinity.
+He is perpetual giving because he is perpetual receiving within and between the Father and Son, in, by, and through the Spirit.

 Whereas we may give but can't sustain giving unless we get an equal amount or more love than we give... or at least feel like we are getting as much or more.